-If you failed a unit or a prerequisite unit, you should contact your faculty to get some course advice.
-Your faculty course adviser can help you explore your options.

-To help you in the future, check out our skills page – you’ll find a range of useful study skills and exam preparation tips.

-(Current) If you failed a unit or a prerequisite unit, you should contact your faculty to get some course advice.
-Your faculty course adviser can help you explore your options.
+If you failed a unit or a prerequisite unit, you should request course advice.
+Our course advisers can help you explore your options.

-To help you in the future, check out our skills page – you’ll find a range of useful study skills and exam preparation tips.
+To help you in the future, check out our skills page – you’ll find a range of useful study skills and assessment preparation tips.